karim-chakroun/Social-Brothers-case/README.md

 ## Feedback

 😄 I'm proud of the dynamic filter and sorting part.
-It was a great challenge for me, first I made a static filter.
-You can check it in the first commit but then I made it.
+At first I made a static filter then i succeeded to make the dynamic one.
+It was a great challenge for me.
+You can check the static one in the first commit.

 🤔 The code can be better.
-There is a bug if you try putting a filter without a sorting attribute you will have error 500.
-It needs to be fixed but I didn't have time to finish it but I think that I made it through the hard part.
+There is a bug if you try putting a filter without a sorting attribute: you will have error 500.
+It needs to be fixed but I didn't have time to finish it.
+I think that I made it through the hard part.
+Alot of improvements can be made.